sitesh-chimera/project-ui/README.md

 ## Portal-UI

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### Local Setup

 - Install all dependencies `npm install`
-- Generate example E2E tests `npx cypress open`

 #### Run in Local

 - start the server `npm start`
+- to run tests `npx cypress open`

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Technology used